glide-browser/glide/src/glide/docs/api.md

 Remove the mapping of {lhs} for the {modes} where the map command applies.

 The mapping may remain defined for other modes where it applies.

+{% api-heading id="glide.keymaps.list" %}
+glide.keymaps.list(modes?): glide.Keymap[]
+{% /api-heading %}

+List all global key mappings.

+If a key mapping is defined for multiple modes, multiple entries will be returned for each mode.
 ## • `glide.hints` {% id="glide.hints" %}